 Salaried employees form the major chunk of the overall taxpayers in the country and the contribution they make to the tax collection is quite significant.
 Income tax deductions offer a gamut of opportunities for saving tax for the salaried class.
 With the help of these deductions and exemptions and, one could reduce his/her tax substantially.

 A salaried individual having a rented accommodation can get the benefit of HRA (House Rent Allowance).
 This could be totally or partially exempted from income tax.
-In case you aren’t living in any rented accommodation, however, continue to receive HRA, it would be taxable.
-Also, it’s important to note that if one couldn’t submit his/her rent receipts to their employer for claiming HRA, one could still claim the exemption while filing the income tax return.
-However, one must keep such rent receipts as an evidence and also maintain the details of such payments which is made towards rent.
+However, if you aren’t living in any rented accommodation and still continue to receive HRA, it will be taxable.
+If you couldn’t submit rent receipts to your employer as proof to claim HRA, you can still claim the exemption while filing your income tax return.
+So, please keep rent receipts and evidence of any payment made towards rent.

-The least of the following is allowed as the HRA exemption to a salaried employee:
+You may claim the least of the following as an HRA exemption

-- Rent paid less 10 percent of salary
+b.
+Rent paid less than 10% of basic salary +DA

-- 40 percent of salary (Basic+DA) for non-metros and 50 percent of salary (Basic+DA) for metros.
+c.
+40% of salary (Basic salary+DA) for non-metros and 50% of salary (Basic salary+DA) for metros

 Read more about how to claim HRA exemption.